conrad-vanl/training_wheels/README.md

 ```

 ## How to use/install:
-Simply install the gem (training_wheels) or include it in your gemfile.
+Simply install the gem (trainingwheels) or include it in your gemfile.

 Now you just need to use the "require" or "require_tree" Sprockets directive to load your templates: